todogroup/ospology/ospology-live/framework.md

 Here's what you need to do:

 * Be a representative from an open source community, project, or foundation involved in the OSPO movement (e.g., adoption, day-to-day operations, etc).
+* Actively participate in the OSPOlogyLive sync meetings with the hosts and stay updated on mailing list conversations and discussions.
-* Submit an OSPO Associates request to use our logo brand in future OSPOlogyLive micro-conferences.
-You can find more information about the OSPO Associates program at todogroup.org/associates.
+* Submit an OSPO Associates request to use OSPOlogyLive brand in future mini-summit editions.
+You can find more information about the OSPO Associates program at https://todogroup.org/about/associates/.
 * Wait for our OSPOlogyLive organizers to review and approve your request.
-Approval will happen if 2/3 of current OSPOlogy Live organizers approves.
+Approval will happen if 2/3 of active OSPOlogyLive organizers approve.

+Benefits:

+* Benefit from cross-community collaboration, with other projects assisting the adoption and development of OSPOs across organizations.
+* Participate in the planning, design, and approval processes of micro-conferences.
+* Promote your open source initiative/project and brand within the OSPOlogyLive network